Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The clickbait issue widely exists in industrial recommender systems.
-To eliminate its effect, we propose a new recommendation framework CR that accounts for the causal relationships among the exposure features, content features, and prediction.
-Through performing counterfactual inference, we estimate the direct effect of exposure features on the prediction and remove it in recommendation scoring.
-While we instantiate CR on a specific recommender model MMGCN, it is model-agnostic and only requires minor adjustment (several lines of codes) to adopt it to other models, enabling the wide usage of CR across recommendation scenarios and models.
-By mitigating the clickbait issue, they can improve the user satisfaction and engagement, further producing greater economic profits.
-Moreover, the idea of CR can be extended to debias the click data in other information retrieval tasks such as search~\cite{Thorsten2017unbiased}, advertising~\cite{yuan2003recommendation}, and question answering~\cite{Rui2016Learning}.
+The clickbait issue widely exists in the industrial recommender systems.
+To eliminate its effect, we proposed a new recommendation framework CR that accounts for the causal relations among the exposure features, content features, and predictions.
+Through performing counterfactual inference, we estimated the direct effect of exposure features on the prediction and removed it from recommendation scoring.
+While we instantiated CR on a specific recommender model MMGCN, it is model-agnostic and only requires minor adjustments (several lines of codes) to be adopted to other models, enabling the wide usage of CR across different recommendation scenarios and models.
+By mitigating the clickbait issue, they can improve the user satisfaction and engagement.

-More broadly, this work signifies the importance of causal graph that accurately describes the causal relationships from features and prediction, opening the door of empowering recommender systems with causal reasoning ability.
-In addition, this work justifies the effectiveness of counterfactual inference in debiasing the click data, and motivates further exploration on other categories of bias such as selection bias \cite{Ovaisi2020Correcting} and position bias~\cite{Thorsten2017unbiased} in information retrieval systems.
+This work opens up a new research direction---incorporating counterfactual inference into recommender systems.
+Following this direction, there are many interesting ideas that deserve our exploration.
+1) Considering the huge benefit of reasoning over causal graph, it is essential to construct a more comprehensive causal graph for recommendation with more fine-grained causal relations in future.
+2) This work justifies the effectiveness of counterfactual inference on mitigating the clickbait issue, and motivates further exploration on other intrinsic biases and issues in the click data, such as selection bias \cite{Ovaisi2020Correcting} and position bias~\cite{Thorsten2017unbiased}.
+3) More broadly, this work signifies the importance of causal inference on recommendation.
+It opens the door of empowering recommender systems with more causal inference techniques, such as intervention and counterfactual inference.

+\begin{acks} This research/project is supported by the Sea-NExT Joint Lab, the National Natural Science Foundation of China (U19A2079) and National Key Research and Development Program of China (2020AAA0106000). \end{acks}

 {

 }